 Companies that are not showing any interest in acting on the social and environmental impact of their activity will be set aside.

-The proliferation of media outlets and the power of social media means that companies are increasingly subject to public scrutiny.
+The proliferation of media outlets and the power of social media means that companies are increasingly subjected to public scrutiny.
 It is more and more difficult to hide unethical practices and irresponsible operations.
 Corporate entities are now under constant pressure to demonstrate a positive image of their environmental, social, and ethical responsibility.

 A study by professors at Harvard Business School and London Business School tracked companies that voluntarily adopted sustainability policies by 1993.